JKTKops/Write-You-a-Haskell-2/Chapter 9/Chapter 9.1 - Lexing.md

 <h3> Compiling with Alex </h3>

 `Cabal` (and by extension, `Stack`) is aware of Alex, since Alex is included in the Haskell Platform.
-By adding `alex` to the `build-depends` section of your config file, the build system will automatically invoke Alex on our specification file.
+By adding `alex` to the `build-depends` section of your config file, the build system will automatically invoke Alex on your specification file.
 If you prefer to compile manually, then simply run `$ alex Lexer.x` and Alex will put a `Lexer.hs` file in the same folder.

 <h3> Closing Remarks </h3>